Legal

 11. Document Control

 Owner: Security Lead.
-Approver: Managing Director, IFAS Consult SRL.
+Approver: Adrian Silaghi, sole administrator, IFAS Consult SRL.
 Review cadence: annual, or on material change.
 Distribution: public.

 The "Last updated" date at the top of this page reflects the most recent revision.
 Earlier revisions are archived internally.